Regardless of the economy, the stage of the cycle or market conditions, property is always a hot topic of conversation.

 Abundant new supply is the enemy of capital growth.

-At the same time these locations tend to be where new family and migrants move, and this demographic, which tends to have a little spare cash left at the end of the month, are areas where there is little ability to push up the value of properties – these are not high wage earning areas.
+At the same time these locations tend to be where new families and migrants move, and this demographic, which tends to have a little spare cash left at the end of the month, are areas where there is little ability to push up the value of properties – these are not high wage-earning areas.

-Affordability encompasses dwelling prices, along with employment rates, interest rates, credit supply, GDP growth and inflation – whether or not someone can afford to buy a property is never just about the price tag attached to the home itself.
+Affordability encompasses dwelling prices, along with employment rates, wages, interest rates, credit supply, GDP growth, and inflation – whether or not someone can afford to buy a property is never just about the price tag attached to the home itself.

-On the flipside, record low interest rates now mean the monthly mortgage repayments for most properties are cheaper than they’ve ever been.
+Over the last two years, record low interest rates meant the monthly mortgage repayments for most properties were cheaper than they’ve ever been.

-As we are now entering a period of low inflation and low wages growth, investor should avoid areas blue-collar areas or young family suburbs and seek out suburbs where wages growth is higher than the state averages.
+In other words, investors should avoid blue-collar areas or young family suburbs and seek out suburbs where wages growth is higher than the state averages.